January 13, 2026

 On November 28, the head of the National Agency of Disaster Management (BNPB) said the disaster was not as “harrowing” as portrayed on social media.
 Subsequently, President Prabowo Subianto announced on December 1 that a ‘national disaster status’ was ‘unnecessary’ as the situation was ‘improving’.
 Foreign Minister Sugiono further rejected foreign aid on December 5, stressing the Indonesian government’s disaster management capabilities.

-Article 26 of the 2007 Indonesian Disaster Management Law mandates the prioritization of vulnerable groups.
-Clause 2 of Article 55 specifically defines this to include the elderly, people with disabilities, children, and pregnant and breastfeeding mothers.
+This is especially concerning in light of Article 26 of Indonesia’s 2007 Disaster Management Law, which mandates the prioritisation of vulnerable groups defined in Clause 2 of Article 55 as the elderly, people with disabilities, children, and pregnant and breastfeeding mothers.

 These risks are compounded by unequal access to aid, inadequate hygiene products and sanitation, and heightened exposure to sexual harassment and domestic violence, particularly when relocation sites lack gender-segregated accommodation, according to Andy Yentriyani, Chair of Komnas Perempuan